Ricote

 Ricote is a Spanish municipality in the autonomous community of Murcia.
 It has a population of 1,509 (2004) and an area of 87.7 km^{2}.

 Ricote had a community of Moriscos until their expulsion from Spain in 1609.
 Govert Westerveld and Francisco Márquez Villanueva believe that the name of the Morisco character Ricote in Don Quixote is derived from the village.
+The Muslim philosopher Ibn Sab'in (1217-1271) is said to be descended from a family originally from Ricote.

 Demographics

 3.79% of the inhabitants were foreigners in 2019.
 2.21% are Africans, 1.34% are Americans.
 The table below shows the population trends.